unibz-core/Scior-Dataset/documentation/OntCatOWL-Dataset-Test1.md

 - `sub_r_r`: execution time in seconds for the specific OntCatOWL rule of the same name
 - `nrs_ns_r`: execution time in seconds for the specific OntCatOWL rule of the same name
 - `total_time`: the sum of the execution times of all fourteen rules implemented in OntCatOWL.
 I.e., the sum of all other items registered in this file (except for the item "execution"

+For the description of each execution rule implemented in the OntCatOWL, please access [this link](https://github.com/unibz-core/OntCatOWL/blob/main/documentation/OntCatOWL-ImplementedRules.md).

+## Settings _csv_ Files

+This file registers the information about the hardware and software used for executing the same test in all taxonomies of the dataset.

+A single file entitled `settings_XXX_tt001_MM.csv` is generated once for each model's (e.g., _settings_aguiar2018rdbs-o_tt001_an.csv_).

+The items registered in the _csv_ files are:

 - `scior_version`: Scior version used for executing the software
 - `python_version`: Python version used for executing the software
   - Printed_string = _platform.python_version()_